 Interactive maps of Panthertown: Hiking Project | All Trails | Trail Forks | Hike WNC

 Panthertown Valley features more than 30 miles of rugged, primitive backcountry trails and U.S. Forest Service roads in Nantahala National Forest for hikers, mountain bikers, and equestrians to explore.

 Scroll towards the bottom of this page for interactive online maps.

 Friends of Panthertown works in partnership with the U.S. Forest Service to conserve this outstanding natural resource while improving the quality and experience of recreational opportunities in Panthertown.

-We recommend you come prepared when visiting.
+We recommend you come prepared for a primitive backcountry experience when visiting.
 There are no facilities available here – no electricity, no restrooms, no water fountains, no trash cans.
-Please practice the principles of Leave No Trace when you visit.
-Pack it in, pack it out.
-Take only photographs, leave only footsteps.
+It’s easy to get lost in Panthertown.
+Stay on the trails.
+Bring a good map and know how to use it.

 We are hikers, mountain bikers, equestrians, rock climbers, anglers, birders, scouts, and explorers.
-We love Panthertown and we work hard to protect this special place.
+We love Panthertown, and we work hard to protect this special place.
 Most importantly: We are volunteers.

 Our volunteers do not maintain the hundreds of miles of unofficial footpaths and user-created trails that criss-cross the Panthertown Valley, Bonas Defeat, and Big Pisgah tracts of backcountry that comprise over 10,000 acres of Nantahala National Forest.
-It’s easy to get lost in Panthertown.
-Stay on the trails.
-Bring a map and know how to use it.

 Would you like to leave us with a trail report?
 The more detailed your report the better.